-Here’s why I think it’s a bad idea for the worship leader’s face (and the musicians’ too) to be projected during worship.
+Here’s why I think it’s a bad idea for worship leaders to use face projection (and the musicians’ too) during worship.

 Throughout the time of singing, everyone in the room is constantly aware of you, your movements, your mannerisms, your outfit, your sweaty nose and your personality.